How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Perhaps the first thing people think of with a water feature at night is keeping everyone safe.
 But this can be easily achieved without sacrificing aesthetics.
 Of course you’ll want to make sure the perimeter of your pond is clearly visible at night, but how can we do that and still keep things looking amazing?

 We can go back to the submersible lighting idea as outlined above.
 Placing lights in the pond looking up or into the centre of the pond can be quite attractive, particularly in combination with fountains and other features.
 The downside of this is that you won’t get the natural moonlight reflecting on the surface of the water.
-Less is often more with underwater lighting, so this is usually used in combination with fountains, waterfalls, and sculptures.

 Again, like with the pool, you can place lights in the surrounding foliage to catch the movement of the leaves while still illuminating the edges of the pond or the surface of the water.
 Subtle white lights are a great choice here because ground level lights can cast a glowing reflection across the water or mimic moonlight when cast down from a nearby tree.